 Chiara Ferragni certainly blew her 14.3 million followers away on her special day.
-One of the biggest influencer events of the year took place last weekend as the digital entrepreneur behind The Blonde Salad wed rapper Federico Leonardo Lucia, better known as Fedez.
+One of the biggest influencer events of the year took place last weekend as the digital entrepreneur behind the blog The Blonde Salad wed rapper Federico Leonardo Lucia, better known as Fedez.
 Their wedding, a 3-day event dubbed #TheFerragnez, generated a total audience-driven Media Impact Value™ of $36 million across online and social, and sparked over 67 million interactions (a.k.a engagement).

 At Launchmetrics, we wanted to understand the digital impact for fashion & cosmetic brands thanks to Chiara Ferragni’s collaborations for her fairytale wedding.
 Our team of Data Scientists tracked all three days of the wedding plus the day after – from August 31st to September 3rd – and revealed the following figures behind the buzz.